ScuolaNormaleSuperiore/wp-pagopa-gateway-cineca/README.md

 - Pay order using PagoPA.
 - Form to configure the connection to the Cineca gateway.
 - Test and production distinct configurations.
-- Management of payment worflow
+- Management of payment worflow.
+- A schedulable action to manage and update the orders paid offline.
+- Internationalization of messages and labels.

 ## Getting started
 1. First ask Cineca to activate the service and to activate the test and the production enviroment.
 They will give you the following data for both the test and the production enviroment: